walkerab/discovery-awa/php-review/index.md

 </div>
 ```

 Let's generate some content for our home page.
-Go to [Blind Text Generator](http://www.blindtextgenerator.com/) and set it to "Far Far Away", 300 words, 6 paragraphs, and make sure to set it to display `&lt;p&gt;` tags.
+Go to [Blind Text Generator](http://www.blindtextgenerator.com/) and set it to "Far Far Away", 300 words, 6 paragraphs, and make sure to set it to display `<p>` tags.

 <div class="alert alert-info">
 	While it is common practice to use "Lorem Ipsum..." for filler text, it is bad practice.
 One should prefer using text written in their own language.
 That way you can test your pages for readability.